hanai3Bi/Switch-OC-Suite/README.md

 **system_settings.ini** in `/atmosphere/config/`

-- **For Erista:**
-  - Remove the "Fan Control for Mariko" section.

-- Remove the "Disable Push Notifications service" part if you use Nintendo Online services.
+- Remove the "Disable Background service" part if you use Nintendo Online services.
-  - ~~**Known Issue**: Tesla Menu and its overlays will sometimes crash atmosphere in Docked mode when some services are disabled.~~ Only `[npns]` is reserved, I don't have time to screen all the rest one by one.

 - For "Game Recording FPS and Bitrate", if you play demanding games or don't care about streaming/framerate/bitrate, comment out this section.

 **sys-clk**

-- **For Mariko:**

 - Remove `/config/sys-clk/boost.flag` if you like longer waiting time in loading screens.

 - Remove `/config/sys-clk/boost_start.flag` if you don't want games to boot faster.

 - Add `/config/sys-clk/downclock_dock.flag` to use handheld clocks in Docked mode when Handheld flag is set in ReverseNX.